BenTheElder/site/content/posts/lazy-load-youtube.md

 ## Why Lazy Load?

-YouTube is a pretty ubiquitous for video hosting and very easy to embed -- On any video just click "share" then "embed" and copy + paste the generated `<iframe>` into your page source.
+YouTube is a pretty ubiquitous for video hosting and very easy to embed.
+For most videos you can just open the video on [youtube.com], click "share", click "embed", and finally copy + paste the generated `<iframe>` into your page source.
 Done!

 Unfortunately standard embedded YouTube videos do have drawbacks ...